Sumit-Kalal/Internship-assignments/README.md

 The 3rd, 4th and 5th files are for finding if the number is even or odd, finding the largest number of the bunch and determination of results based on marks respectively.
 The expected outcome is knowing whether the number is odd or even, or what is the greatest of the given numbers or knowing out result based on the marks given.
 Day-4
 The program assigned were, "Programs using for and while loops", "Multiplication table" and "Star pattern programs".
 The respectives programs and their screenshots are added to the repository
+Day-05
+The programs assinged were, "Program to check for prime numbers", "Programs to find the factorial of the given number", and "functional arithmatic"